JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_3.md

 4. Joyful acceptance of cosmic citizenship--honest recognition of your progressive obligations to the Supreme Being, awareness of the interdependence of evolutionary man and evolving Deity.
 This is the birth of cosmic morality and the dawning realization of universal duty.
 (1206/7)

-# The "Alter Ego" and the Indwelling Spirit
+# The “Alter Ego” and the Indwelling Spirit

-"The great challenge to modern man is to achieve better communication with the divine Spirit of God that dwells within the human mind."
+“The great challenge to modern man is to achieve better communication with the divine Spirit of God that dwells within the human mind.”

-## Our "alter ego"--its beginnings
+## Our “alter ego”--its beginnings

 When first learning to make use of language, many children are prone to think out loud, to express their thoughts in words, even if no one is present to hear them.
 And with the child's dawn of creative imagination it evinces a tendency to converse with imaginary companions.
 (996)